 6. Try a Pill-Swallowing Cup or Straw as a Last Resort

 Specially designed over-the-counter cups or straws claim to make swallowing pills easier.
-But there's not enough research to show whether they're effective or not, concluded the Patient Preference and Adherence review.
+But there's not enough research to show whether they're effective or not, according to the Patient Preference and Adherence review.

 Hambrick's take?
 "They can be worth a try if all else fails, though I might not make them my first option," she says.